Apoorvs23/Shell_plus/README.md

 ## Inbuilt Process Control (a2prc.c)

 ### Description
-The `a2prc.c` program searches for a process in the process tree rooted at a specified process and prints requested information based on input parameters.
+The `processControl.c` program searches for a process in the process tree rooted at a specified process and prints requested information based on input parameters.

 ### Synopsis
 ```
-a2prc [process_id] [root_process] [OPTION]
+processControl [process_id] [root_process] [OPTION]
 ```

 ### Options